visgl/loaders.gl/dev-docs/RFCs/v2.0/loader-options-rfc.md

 - **Authors**: Ib Green
 - **Date**: Jun 2019
-- **Status**: Draft
+- **Status**: Implemented

 ## Summary

-This RFC proposes a system for organizing loader options into subobjects, providing a structured way to pass options to multiple loaders, particularly in situations where it is not known in advance which loader will be selected, or when a loaders invokes other sub loaders.
+This RFC proposes a system for organizing loader options into subobjects, providing a structured way to pass options to multiple loaders.

+This allows providing options to multiple loaders without knowing a priori which loader will be selected, or to "sub loaders" invoked by the top-level loader.

 ## Motivation